Activity Calendar Login / Register Contact Us

 Click here to set up an account and apply for a permit.

-Use this excel sheet to estimate the potential mitigation value of trees proposed for development related removal (and may be used for permit application submittals).
+Use this excel sheet to estimate the potential mitigation value of trees proposed for development related removal.
 Funds collected through tree mitigation are reinvested directly into Aspen’s urban forest.
 These dollars support the planting of new trees, the care and maintenance of existing trees, and long-term forest health projects within City parks and public rights-of-way.
 Your contribution helps ensure Aspen’s tree canopy remains vibrant, resilient, and well cared for.

-After you submit an application, the City Forester or permit coordinator will complete a site visit to assess your trees.
-Mitigation for development related permits may be made in one or more ways:
+After you submit an application, the City Forester or Permit Coordinator will complete a site visit to assess your trees.